janvanmansum/easy-public-doc/src/main/resources/markdown/sword2.md

 * There must be a payload manifest that uses the SHA-1 algorithm and contains a checksum for all payload files.
 * There must be a [`bag-info.txt`].
 The EASY Ingest Flow reserves two additional elements for its own use:
-    - a required element called `Created` which must contain a valid ISO 8601 datetime, including a time zone.
+    - a required element called `Created` which must contain a valid ISO 8601 datetime, including a time zone and with a precision of milliseconds (for example: `2016-11-12T23:41:11.512+01:00`).
 This datetime should record the time at which the version of the dataset being deposited was created in the front-end archive.
     - an optional element called `Is-Version-Of` with the `urn:uuid` URI of a dataset already archived, that is the base version of a sequence of dataset versions.
 * The deposit must not contain computer viruses.
 If viruses are found, the deposit is rejected.